 Image by Dorothy Hardy (fl.
 1891 – 1925) – Guerber, H. A. (Hélène Adeline) (1909).
 Myths of the Norsemen from the Eddas and Sagas.
 London : Harrap.
 This illustration facing page 170.
 Digitized by the Internet Archive and available from http://www.archive.org/details/mythsofthenorsem00gueruoft Some simple image processing by User:Haukurth., PD-US, https://en.wikipedia.org/w/index.php?curid=20461968

-Shame, self-criticism, perfectionism and lack of boundaries: these are the main themes in courses, phone calls, breakfasts, coffees, books, discussion boards and emails when I’m talking to women about their self-compassion and mindfulness practice.
-The four horsewomen of the apocalypse of the self, persistently attacking our sense of worth, our confidence in our place in the world, our willingness to take risks in the name of our creativity and our stories about ourselves.
-These, my dears, need to be challenged, reckoned with, understood and eventually recruited so that we can stand in our own danger as wholehearted women (and men) who move through the world claiming our path and leaving the dust behind us.
+Shame, self-criticism, perfectionism and lack of boundaries: these are the main themes in courses, phone calls, breakfasts, coffees, books, discussion boards and emails when I’m talking to women about their self-compassion practice.
+The four horsewomen of the apocalypse of the self, persistently attacking our sense of worth, our confidence in our place in the world, our willingness to take risks in the name of our creativity, and our stories about ourselves.
+These, my dears, need to be challenged, reckoned with, understood and eventually recruited so that we can stand in our own danger as wholehearted women (and men) who move through the world claiming our path and leaving the dust to settle behind us.

 Self-criticism persistently tells us that we are not doing a good enough job.
 She may be the internalized voice of an early caregiver or he may be the voice of a coach or teacher who used threat, shame and punishment to motivate us.
 Self-criticism beats the external critics to the punch so that we can control our condemnation; it keeps us off our high horse so that we can’t be knocked off; it motivates us to do better so that we are beyond reproach; and it keeps us connected in dysfunctional relationships when connection means survival.
 How do we reckon with self-criticism?
 We notice that it is there; we get curious and ask it what it is feeling and what it is afraid of; we acknowledge its fears and its needs and invite it to think in a more liberating way about its role; and we invite in a wise, compassionate part of us to take care of it and take care of us.
-Mindfulness, courage and tools to venture into our internal landscape, wisdom, and compassion for every part of us.

 Reckoning, Relationship, Restoration

 After we’ve reckoned with the wild sisters of the apocalypse of the self and we’ve gotten to know them and their motivation, we can channel their fierce energy for good.
-Their energy can be transformed into the protection, righteous anger, creativity, fierce compassion and self-compassion, certainty, self-sovereignty, appropriateness, healed instincts, and self-love that is our birthright.
+Their energy can be transformed into the protection, righteous anger, creativity, fierce compassion, certainty, self-sovereignty, appropriateness, healed instincts, and self-love that is our birthright.
 We can learn to love every part of ourselves and every way the wild sisters have tried to take care of us.
 We can reconcile with ourselves and our past.
 We can forgive ourselves.
 We can move confidently into our future.